SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

 In order to print them on stdout, two steps are required:

-1. Disable ingesting logs from logs related pods.
+1. Disable ingesting logs from log-related pods.
 This is required to prevent logs ingest spike.
    - Add the following configuration to `user-values.yaml`:
      ```yaml
      debug: